PRECIOUS-Gold falls on U.S.-China trade optimism but set for second weekly gain

 “From a technical perspective, support for gold is now at $1,310 and more strongly at the $1,300 level,” said Ronan Manly, precious metals analyst with BullionStar, adding the metal was facing resistance at $$1,325 per ounce.

-Silver lost 0.6 percent to $15.97 per ounce after rising to its highest since July 2018 at $16.19 in previous session.
-(Reporting by Nallur Sethuraman and Karthika Suresh Namboothiri in Bengaluru; editing by Richard Pullin and Christian Schmollinger)
+Silver fell 1 percent to $15.92 per ounce after rising to its highest since July 2018 at $16.19 in previous session.
+(Reporting by Nallur Sethuraman and Karthika Suresh Namboothiri in Bengaluru; editing by Christian Schmollinger and Richard Pullin)